kamchatka-volcano/hypertextcpp/README.md

 set_target_properties(todolist_printer PROPERTIES CXX_EXTENSIONS OFF)
 ```

-Now, everytime you change the template, the corresponding header will be regenerated on the next build.
+Now, every time you change the template, the corresponding header will be regenerated on the next build.

 ### Shared library renderer
-It can feel quite wasteful to rebuild your project each time the template file is changed, so **hypertextcpp** supports generation of C++ source file for building templates in form of shared libraries and linking them dynamically from your application.
+It can feel quite wasteful to rebuild your project each time the template file is changed, so **hypertextcpp** supports the generation of a C++ source file for building templates in the form of shared libraries and linking them dynamically from your application.
-It requires to duplicate the config declaration in `.htccp` template, registering it with `HTCPP_CONFIG` macro both in template and in the application source, generate the renderer code with  `--shared-lib` command line flag, build the library and load it using the tiny API installed from the `shared_lib_api/` directory.
+It requires duplicating the config declaration in the .htcpp template, registering it with the `HTCPP_CONFIG` macro in both the template and the application source, generating the renderer code with the `--shared-lib` command line flag, building the library, and loading it using the tiny API installed from the `shared_lib_api/` directory.
 It sounds scarier than it is, so let's quickly update the todolist example to see how it works.

 First we need to copy the config structure declaration in the template:
 [`examples/05/todolist.htcpp`](examples/05/todolist.htcpp)